-- Bank uses a robust Risk rating framework for evaluating credit risk of the borrowers.
-The Bank uses segment-specific rating models that are aligned to target segment of the borrowers. - Risks on various counter-parties such as corporates, banks, are monitored through counter-party exposure limits, also governed by country risk exposure limits in case of international trades. - Bank manages risk at the portfolio level too, with portfolio level prudential exposure limits to mitigate concentration risk. - Bank has a well-diversified portfolio across various industries and segments, as illustrated by the following data. - o Retail and schematic exposures (which provide wider diversification benefits) account for as much as 56% of the total fund-based advances. - o Bank's corporate exposure is fully diversified over 85 industries, thus insulated/minimised from individual industry cycles.
+Bank uses a robust Risk rating framework for evaluating credit risk of the borrowers.
+The Bank uses segment-specific rating models that are aligned to target segment of the borrowers.

+- Risks on various counter-parties such as corporates, banks, are monitored through counter-party exposure limits, also governed by country risk exposure limits in case of international trades. - Bank manages risk at the portfolio level too, with portfolio level prudential exposure limits to mitigate concentration risk. - Retail Credit is management through robust product programmes.
+For larger segments of credit, the Bank has implemented Application Score Card (A- Score) for onboarding customers basis their risk profile.
+Behavioural Scorecard (B- Score) are implemented for some of the products which supports risk assessment, post disbursement for taking timely actions. - Bank has a well-diversified portfolio across various industries and segments, as illustrated by the following data. - o Retail and schematic exposures (which provide wider diversification benefits) account for as much as 57% of the total fund-based advances. - o Bank's corporate exposure is fully diversified over 86 industries, thus insulated/minimised from individual industry cycles.